argoproj/argo-cd/docs/operator-manual/applicationset/Controlling-Resource-Modification.md

 ```

-- Policy `create-only`: Prevents ApplicationSet controller from modifying or deleting Applications.
-Prevents Application controller from deleting Applications according to [ownerReferences](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/).
+- Policy `create-only`: Prevents ApplicationSet controller from modifying or deleting Applications. **WARNING**: It doesn't prevent Application controller from deleting Applications according to [ownerReferences](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) when deleting ApplicationSet.
 - Policy `create-update`: Prevents ApplicationSet controller from deleting Applications.
-Update is allowed.
-Prevents Application controller from deleting Applications according to [ownerReferences](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/).
+Update is allowed. **WARNING**: It doesn't prevent Application controller from deleting Applications according to [ownerReferences](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) when deleting ApplicationSet.
 - Policy `create-delete`: Prevents ApplicationSet controller from modifying Applications.
 Delete is allowed.
 - Policy `sync`: Update and Delete are allowed.

 If the controller parameter `--policy` is set, it takes precedence on the field `applicationsSync`.
 It is possible to allow per ApplicationSet sync policy by setting variable `ARGOCD_APPLICATIONSET_CONTROLLER_ENABLE_POLICY_OVERRIDE` to argocd-cmd-params-cm `applicationsetcontroller.enable.policy.override` or directly with controller parameter `--enable-policy-override` (default to `false`).

-### Controller parameter
+### Policy - `create-only`: Prevent ApplicationSet controller from modifying and deleting Applications

-To allow the ApplicationSet controller to *create* `Application` resources, but prevent any further modification, such as deletion, or modification of Application fields, add this parameter in the ApplicationSet controller:
+To allow the ApplicationSet controller to *create* `Application` resources, but prevent any further modification, such as *deletion*, or modification of Application fields, add this parameter in the ApplicationSet controller:

+**WARNING**: "*deletion*" indicates the case as the result of comparing generated Application between before and after, there are Applications which no longer exist.
+It doesn't indicate the case Applications are deleted according to ownerReferences to ApplicationSet.
+See [How to prevent Application controller from deleting Applications when deleting ApplicationSet](#how-to-prevent-application-controller-from-deleting-applications-when-deleting-applicationset)

 ```
 --policy create-only
 ```